oasis-tcs/openc2-cacao-ext/openc2-cacao-ext-v1.0.md

-In addition to the inherited properties of a command object defined in Section 5.1 of [[CACAO v2.0](#cacao-security-playbooks-v20)], this section defines the following additional properties that are valid for this type.
+In addition to the inherited properties of a command object defined in Section 5.1 of [[CACAO v2.0](#cacao-security-playbooks-v20)], this section defines the use of CACAO workflow step and action properties that are valid for an `openc2` action.

 ***